MindRoom

 config.yamland agents restart automatically - Scheduled tasks - Schedule agents to run at specific times with cron expressions or natural language

-- Voice messages - Speech-to-text transcription with intelligent command recognition
+- Voice messages - Speech-to-text transcription with mention normalization and light ASR cleanup

 - Authorization - Fine-grained access control for users and rooms